Navigation

 A total of over 600 billion USD in debt is owed by 73 of the world’s poorest countries.
 Total amount of debt owed by the world’s poorest countries

 As a result, countries experiencing particularly severe financial difficulties may require debt restructuring in the coming months and years.
-In the past, debt restructuring arrangements have been negotiated mainly within the framework of the Paris Club – an informal association of 22 “traditional” creditor countries (mostly large and small western developed countries).
-In recent years, however, the structure of creditors lending to low-income countries has changed significantly: behind multinational development banks and the private sector, China is now the largest lender.
+Before 2020, debt restructuring arrangements were negotiated mainly within the framework of the Paris Club – an informal association of 22 “traditional” creditor countries (mostly large and small developed countries in the Global North).
+Over the last 20 years, however, the creditor structure has evolved significantly, especially for low-income countries: China is now the largest bilateral public lender, and private investment has increased significantly.
+Multilateral development banks also remain indispensable partners when it comes to providing low-interest loans for these countries.
+In many cases, the IMF has granted additional loans for the purpose of stabilising the balance of payments.

 In order to ensure that the world’s poorest countries have access to efficient, coordinated and sustainable debt restructuring under these changing conditions, the G20 and the Paris Club established a “Common Framework for Debt Treatments” in November 2020.
 The Common Framework aims to provide customised, country-specific debt restructuring based on the following principles: